henriksson-lab/panaroo-rs/README.md

 A faithful *mostly*-Rust translation of [Panaroo](https://github.com/gtonkinhill/panaroo), the prokaryotic pangenome pipeline.

 Note that this crate is not fully Rust yet.
 Translation of upstream dependencies is needed first.
-The aim of this translation is to improve speed over the original panaroo code
+The aim of this translation is to improve speed over the original Panaroo code

+Also note that the Panaroo code output is not reproduced due to translation challenges and a suspected upstream bug

+**not yet tested enough**

 * 2026-09-02: Initial translation